TeamPorcupine/ProjectPorcupine/CONTRIBUTING.md

     // Method parameters should be camelCased.
     public void SomeMethod( int functionParameter )
     {
-        // Local variables should also be camelCased int myLocalVariable = 0;
+        // Local variables should also be camelCased. int myLocalVariable = 0;
     }

-    // Events should use PascalCasing as well public event SomeEvent;
+    // Events should use PascalCasing as well. public event SomeEvent;
 }
 ```